LordOfBug/google-speech-to-text/README.md

-# Google Speech-to-Text API Testing Project
+# Speech-to-Text API Testing Project

-This project provides a simple way to test both V1 and V2 versions of the Google Cloud Speech-to-Text API through a local proxy server.
+This project provides a simple way to test both V1 and V2 versions of the Cloud Speech-to-Text API through a local proxy server.

 ## Features